mm6/InternetOfThingsCourse/projects/project2/Project2_S21.md

 8. Your hardware setup should look like the following:
 ![Argon Light Monitor](https://github.com/mm6/InternetOfThingsCourse/blob/master/images/ArgonLightMonitor.png?raw=true)

 9. We need to flash code that monitors light levels to the Argon.
-Use the Particle cloud to compile and deploy this firmware:
+We will name this firmware "LightMonitor".
+Use the Particle cloud to compile and deploy this firmware to your microcontroller.

 ```
 // File name: LightMonitor